Ottawa Distracted Driving Lawyers

 In Ontario, distracted driving is a charge under the federal Criminal Code and under the provincial Highway Traffic Act.
 If you are convicted of distracted driving, depending on the circumstances of the charge, you can receive a fine, up to six demerit points, licence suspension and up to five years in jail.

-Personal Injury Lawyers Representing Clients Injured in Texting & Driving Accident
+Personal Injury Lawyers Representing Clients Injured in Texting & Driving Accident in Ottawa, throughout Eastern Ontario, and North Bay

 At Tierney Stauffer LLP, we provide our clients with the information required to make an informed decision about their injury claim.
 One of our skilled personal injury lawyers will meet with you in person to go over the details of your texting & driving accident claim.
 We will work to ensure you receive the compensation you need for your short and long-term needs.
 Call us at 1-888-799-8057 or contact us online to set up a free consultation with a member of our personal injury team.